mattholamieux/p5js-tutorial/README.md

 ## Creative Coding with P5.js

 p5js is a javascript library for working with the HTML canvas.
 It is great for creating visual art, graphic design, and animation with code.
+This tutorial will provide a basic introduction of how to write code with p5js.

 - [INTRO TO P5js](#intro-to-p5js)
     - [things you'll need](#getting-set-up-with-p5js)